Shaping the Shoreline

 Femme Sole Builds Community Through Art, Story, and Environment

 Long Island, NY — Ceramic artist and educator Jessamyn Go is proud to announce the expansion of her community-based ceramics project Shaping the Shoreline across Long Island.
-The Pilot program will launch July 12th.
-This pilot project is supported by Long Island Grants for the Arts through funds provided by the office of the Governor and the New York State Legislature, and administered by The Huntington Arts Council.
+The pilot program launched July 12th, 2025.
+This pilot project was supported by Long Island Grants for the Arts through funds provided by the office of the Governor and the New York State Legislature, and administered by The Huntington Arts Council.
 This creative outreach initiative brings free hand-building clay workshops to diverse local communities with a focus on connection, imagination, and environmental awareness.

-Through clay and conversation, Shaping the Shoreline creates space for community members of all ages to gather, create, and reflect on the deep relationship Long Islanders have with their environment—particularly the shorelines that shape our home and history.
+Through clay and conversation, Shaping the Shoreline creates space for community members of all ages to gather, create, and reflect on the deep relationship Long Islanders have with their environment.

 Following the success of a sold out pilot workshop, Go is excited to announce new partnerships and locations made possible by the L.O.C.A.L.
-Small Business Grant supported by Optimum Business in partnership with LIA Foundation.
-Future event sites will be at Ma’s House & BIPOC Art Studio led by Jeremy Dennis artist and photographer in Southampton, The Wertheim Wildlife Refuge in Shirley, and Sea of Visibility led by artist activist Anu Annam at Teatro Yerbabruja.
-Dates to be announced.
+Small Business Grant supported by Optimum Business in partnership with Long Island Association Foundation.
+The 2nd workshop is scheduled to place August 22, 2025 at Ma’s House & BIPOC Art Studio founded by Jeremy Dennis artist and photographer located on the Shinnecock Indian Nation Reservation in Southampton.
+Guest artist Celeste Syas a community leader will be in attendance to share her experience with clay and lend her cultural insight to the workshop.

-Each workshop blends hand-building clay techniques with themes such as shoreline conservation, coastal resilience, cultural identity, and shared memory.
-Participants not only make art—they form bonds rooted in place, history, and shared care for Long Island’s future.
+Each workshop is made accessible for the hearing impaired, and blends hand-building clay techniques with themes such as shoreline conservation, coastal resilience, cultural identity, and shared memory.
+Participants not only make art—they form bonds rooted in place, history, and shared care for community

-"These workshops are more than a class," says Go.
-"They’re an invitation to slow down, to listen, and to shape something meaningful with your hands and your heart."
+"These workshops are more than a class in a studio setting" says Go.
+"They’re an invitation to step outside the 4 walls, slow down, to listen, and to shape something meaningful with your hands and your heart inspired by our environment and stories shared."

 As Shaping the Shoreline grows, Jessamyn Go continues to work with artists, environmental stewards, and cultural leaders to bring creative opportunities to communities that may otherwise have limited access to arts programming.